Potatoes: The All-Important Thanksgiving Side

 Thanksgiving’s Potato History

 The amazing fact is that the first Thanksgiving between the Pilgrims and the Wampanoag tribe did not have any potatoes on the menu.
 Initially, white potatoes were born in South America and sweet potatoes were originated in the Caribbean; after being cultivated by the Spanish, they introduced sweet and white potatoes to the Europeans in the later 16th century.
-By the time of the 1621 autumn harvest celebration, potatoes was not adopted into the Wampanoag diet or was popular enough to be escorted to the New World by the Englishmen.
+By the time of the 1621 autumn harvest celebration, potatoes were not adopted into the Wampanoag diet, nor were they popular enough to be escorted to the New World by the Englishmen.
 The New World’s original inhabitants did eat other plant roots such as water lily, Jerusalem artichokes, groundnuts, and Indian turnip.

 As food evolved over many decades, so has the traditional Thanksgiving meal.
 Although potato sides were not included in the first meal, it has evolved to be an integral Thanksgiving side dish.
 Sides like the brown butter mashed potatoes, Potatoes vary in different dishes, all of which will compliment your Thanksgiving menu very well.
 Mashed potatoes, sweet potato casseroles, and potato gratin are all classic forms of potato side dishes.